arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.png)

-It is a helpful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.
+It is a helpful feature to have frequently deployed device configurations stored that are compatible with the Modbus protocol.

 ### Project Overview

-The example project will be used to test the Modbus RTU connection between two Opta™ devices after you have prepared the necessary prerequisites and the necessary tools.
+The example project will test the Modbus RTU connection between two Opta™ devices after you have prepared the necessary prerequisites and tools.

-The example project will modify its default example code slightly to incorporate a counter (`cnt`) variable, creating a live handshake verification procedure between two Opta™ devices and broadcasting the counter data.
+The example project will slightly modify its default example code to incorporate a counter (`cnt`) variable, creating a live handshake verification procedure between two Opta™ devices and broadcasting the counter data.

 Based on the counter data it receives from the "Modbus RTU Server Opta™," the "Modbus RTU Client Opta™" will activate the relay and the status LED.
-You may learn how to configure the Modbus RTU role for each Opta™ device using the role-specific sections.
+Using the role-specific sections, you may learn how to configure the Modbus RTU role for each Opta™ device.

-You may access the entire example project [here](assets/ModbusRTU_Opta_Example.zip) if you would like to test it right away.
+You may access the entire example project [here](assets/ModbusRTU_Opta_Example.zip) if you want to test it immediately.
 Every setting and component is ready to be assembled and uploaded to the corresponding Opta™.

 The following sections will demonstrate how to set up each Opta™ according to its function in a Modbus RTU connection.

 #### Modbus RTU Server Opta™
-<br></br>

-To set Opta™ as a Modbus RTU Server, navigate to the `RS485 SerialPort` tab located in the `Resources` panel of the PLC IDE.
+To set Opta™ as a Modbus RTU Server, navigate to the `RS485 SerialPort` tab in the PLC IDE's `Resources` panel.
 A window named `Modbus Configuration` will open, and we must select the `Modbus RTU Slave` option.
 For the tutorial example, we will use the following properties for server Opta™:

 - Baud Rate: 19200 b/s
 - Serial Mode: N,8,1 (No parity, 8 data bits, 1 stop bit)